anp/rapidhash/README.md

 - Use `rapidhash::fast` for optimal hashing speed with a slightly lower hash quality.
 Best for most datastructures such as HashMap and HashSet usage.
 - Use `rapidhash::quality` where statistical hash quality is the priority, such as HyperLogLog or MinHash algorithms.
 - Use `rapidhash::inner` to configure advanced parameters to configure the hash function specifically to your use case.
-This allows enabling/disabling avalanching, FNV on integer types, compact mode to generate fewer instructions at compile time, and protected mode.
-Read more in the [rust documentation](https://docs.rs/rapidhash/latest/rapidhash/).
+This allows tweaking the following compile time parameters:
+  - `AVALANCHE`: Enables the final avalanche mixing step to improve hash quality.
+Enabled on quality, disabled on fast.
+  - `FNV`: Hash integer types using FNV instead of the rapidhash algorithm.
+Enabled on fast, disabled on quality.
+  - `COMPACT`: Generates fewer instructions at compile time, but may be slower on some platforms.
+Disabled by default.
+  - `PROTECTED`: Slightly stronger hash quality and DoS resistance by performing two extra XOR instructions on every mix step.
+Disabled by default.

 ## Features